Rachel-Veenstra/SpecNotes/README.md

 ## Outcomes

 I want this function to produce a .csv file with results for sample analysis of ureide concentration, nitrate concentration, and final RAU% (Relative Abundance of Ureides) using values generated and exported via Excel files to the computer by the spectrophotometer in the lab.
 Specifics of my code that I want to accomplish are as follows:
-- Import .csv files from the KSU Crops dropbox
+- Import .csv files from the KSU Crops dropbox.
-- Ask/prompt the user to identify parameters of dry tissue/solvent amounts used
+- Ask/prompt the user to identify parameters of dry tissue/solvent amounts used.
-- Respond accordingly based on the parameters given in the previous answer (i.e. run with expected dilution factor or adjust for differences)
+- Respond accordingly based on the parameters given in the previous answer (i.e. run with expected dilution factor or adjust for differences).
-- Within the file, identify what is a standard and what is a sample
+- Within the file, identify what is a standard and what is a sample.
-- Recognize that there are two repetitions for each sample, quantify the variance between the two (>10% should throw some sort of error message), and take the mean of samples with acceptable variance
+- Recognize that there are two repetitions for each sample, quantify the variance between the two (>10% should throw some sort of error message), and take the mean of samples with acceptable variance.
-- Generate a curve based on the intersection of the concentration and absorbance values of the standards, and export for later viewing
+- Generate a curve based on the intersection of the concentration and absorbance values of the standards, and export for later viewing.
-- Plot absorbance means of each sample on the curve to yield final concentration values
+- Plot absorbance means of each sample on the curve to yield final concentration values.
-- Export these values (after running separately for ureides and nitrates) to single file and match based on sample id information
+- Export these values (after running separately for ureides and nitrates) to a single file and match based on sample id information.
 - There should be four columns on the final .csv file - sample id, ureide concentration, nitrate concentration, and the RAU value.

 ## Background and Rationale